 - When seeing a duster-and-fedora-clad man pull out pistols in the trailer/opening cutscene of Star Wars: The Old Republic, they remark that Star Wars was always a Space Western, but they'd never seen it have a space cowboy before.

 - Also mocked in the episode for Starhawk.
 The guys joke that the cowboy-themed outfits are the result of a villain stealing everyone's clothes while they were at a cowboy-themed costume party, thus forcing them all to wear their cowboy costumes full time.

 - Special Guest: Ladies and Gentlemen, Ben "Yahtzee" Croshaw, of Zero Punctuation.
-One of them returned the favor.
+Graham returned the favor.

 - Sticks to the Back: Mocked in the Two Worlds episode.

-- Stock Scream: Lampshaded in the intro of Red Faction: Guerilla.
+- Mocked in the intro of Red Faction: Guerilla.